PLANNING YOUR TRIP TO LADAKH

 Do not haggle with the union prices.
 If a taxi driver or travel agent agrees to a lesser fee then they are undermining the union and face disciplinary action.
 Ladakh is a remote location that depends on tourism during a season of only a few months.
 The prices set by the relevant unions are very reasonable when you take this into consideration.

-A full list of Taxi Union prices are available on the excellent website Devil on Wheels here.
+A full list of Taxi Union prices is available on the taxi union website here.

 The union rate list is exceedingly long covering every eventuality within Ladakh.
 Here is a shortlist of some of the most frequent journeys from camp or from Leh itself in an Innova or Aria which we recommend for the tricky terrain.
 All prices are in Indian Rupees and are from the 2019-2020 list.
 Prices change annually.

 - Shey, Thiksey, Hemis, Stok Return 3,040

 - Pangong Lake Return in 1 Day 8,653